facelessuser/FavoriteFiles/docs/index.md

 Remove a favorite file form your list.

 ## Favorite Files: Toggle Per Project
 Allows saving per project favorites.
-Per projets must be toggled on for each project you are in.
+Per projects must be toggled on for each project you are in.
 You can toggle back and forth between per project and global favorites.